shumarb/learning/readmes/polymorphism.md

 # Polymorphism

 ## Overview
-Polymorphism is a concept where an object can perform different behaviours via the same method name.
+Polymorphism is a concept where an object performs an action in different ways.
 It is classified into two types: **Runtime Polymorphism**, and **Compile-Time Polymorphism**.

 | Aspect                | Runtime Polymorphism                               | Compile-time Polymorphism                               |